[rank_math_breadcrumb]

 When to Install a Dry Well

-A dry well is a good choice when you need to drain water out of your yard but there are no nearby ponds or storm drains to dig a trench drain towards.
+A dry well is a good choice when you need to drain water out of your yard.
+There should be no nearby ponds or storm drains to dig a trench drain towards.

 Dry wells work by draining the standing water down into the ground and soil.
-The more surface water that needs to be drained the deeper the well should be dug so it does not also flood during heavy rains.
+The more surface water that needs to be drained the deeper the well should be dug.
+That’s because it does not also flood during heavy rains.

-One downside of a dry well is that it does not collect water on its own – you will need a drainpipe or catch basin to collect water and carry it to the dry well.
+One downside of a dry well is that it does not collect water on its own.
+Thus, you will need a drainpipe or catch basin to collect water and carry it to the dry well.

 When to Install a French Drain